bluesmoon/pngtocss/README.md

 See the src/ directory for the source code.

-It's written in C, and uses libpng and zlib.
+It's written in C, and uses libpng 1.6.21 and zlib 1.2.8.
 You'll need both of those to compile it.
 Also, I wrote it on MacOSX, so I installed the libraries using ports.
 You may need to play with the Makefile if you're using a different OS.
 Sorry, I don't have the time to test, but if you submit a pull request, I'll merge it.

+It has also been tested to work with the current latest beta version of libpng17 (1.7.0beta78).
+You can find the Portfile in the ports/graphics/libpng/ directory to help you install it with MacPorts if you are on MacOSX.

 ## License: